 CILEX continues to have discussions with representatives from lender panels to gain ‘in principle’ agreement that CILEX members with Conveyancing Practice Rights will be able to apply to such panels.
 However, access to the panel remains in the lenders’ control, so this cannot be guaranteed.

 Whilst being able to apply to a lender panel is obviously vital, you will need to be able to satisfy the criteria set down by the individual lenders.
 These are likely to include qualifications, experience and prior conduct.
 You will need to demonstrate that you have been involved in a sufficient volume of transactions in the preceding twelve months to your application and that this volume of transactions is likely to continue in the new firm.

 Lenders are reluctant to share the criteria for panel access for commercial confidentiality reasons.
 Any absence from active conveyancing work in the twelve months prior to applying to a lender panel will make it difficult to meet the threshold.
-Therefore, think carefully about the timing of your application for access to lender panels and entity authorisation.

 No, the Law Society accreditations are only available to firms regulated by the SRA.